 - A historical record check must be performed before RBCs are crossmatched as indicated in Transfusion Medicine policy, Historical Blood Bank Record Check.
 If a discrepancy exists between the current and historical results, the computer will warn the technologist.
 Any discrepancies must be resolved before crossmatching RBCs.
 To resolve the discrepancy: - a.
 See Transfusion Medicine policy, Resolution of ABO and RhD Discrepancies. - b.
-See Transfusion Medicine policy, Antibody Screening / Comparison of Current Antibody Screen to Historical Record, or - c.
+See Transfusion Medicine policy, Antibody Screening / Comparison of Current c.
 Consult Blood Bank leadership, if necessary.